Hearts in Atlantis (film): Production

 Director Scott Hicks stated that, after reviewing casting tapes, Anton Yelchin was his top choice to play Bobby Garfield.
 Hicks then brought Yelchin to Charleston, where Anthony Hopkins was filming Hannibal, to read with Hopkins.
 Hopkins was impressed with Yelchin and was in agreement with Hicks about casting him in the film.
 Hearts in Atlantis was Yelchin's feature film debut.

 The film was shot in Richmond and Staunton, Virginia.

 Release

 Box office

-Hearts in Atlantis opened at #3, earning $9,021,494 in its opening weekend at the U.S. box office.
+Hearts in Atlantis opened at #3 behind Zoolander and Don't Say a Word, earning $9,021,494 in its opening weekend at the U.S. box office.
 The film would eventually gross a domestic total of $24,185,781, somewhat short of its $31 million budget, but with an international $6,733,634, it would total $30,919,415.

 Reception

 Hearts in Atlantis received mixed reviews.
 On Rotten Tomatoes, it has an approval rating of 49% based on reviews from 137 critics, with an average score of 5.8/10 and the consensus states "Hearts in Atlantis is well-acted and beautiful to look at, but the movie is nothing more than a mood piece."
 According to Metacritic, which sampled the opinions of 30 critics and calculated a score of 55 out of 100, the film received "mixed or average" reviews.

 Roger Ebert gave it three and a half out of four stars.